theznerd/GUIpp/README.md

 Right now (G)UI++ supports the beta version of UI++.
 Please review the [changelog](https://beta.uiplusplus.configmgrftw.com/download/) for applicable changes.
 Here are some of the known... features... of (G)UI++
  - When creating an AppTree, you'll notice you don't have the option to add a SoftwareSets element (and if you import, it's missing).
-This is because the SoftwareSets element has no attributes (e.g. cannot add a condition), and therefore only serves as a container for the AppTree elements, like Set, SoftwareGroup, and SoftwareRef.
-Don't worry, I'm handling the addition of the SoftwareSets element in the code.
+This is because the SoftwareSets element has no attributes (e.g. cannot add a condition), and therefore only serves as a container for the AppTree Set elements.
+   Don't worry, I'm handling the addition of the SoftwareSets element in the code, you don't have to do it.
  - All inputs are updated to their new type:
    - TextInput, ChoiceInput, and CheckboxInput have all been renamed to InputCheckbox, InputChoice, and InputText.
 This is not compatible with UI++ < 3.0
  - Comments are not maintained